 Below is what the collusive settlement would do if approved:

 1. Permit anonymous outdoor absentee ballot drop boxes.
-The law forbids anybody other than a voter or a voter’s near relative from delivering an absentee ballot and requires the Board of Elections to record who returns every ballot.
+The law forbids anybody other than a voter or a near relative from delivering an absentee ballot and requires the Board of Elections to record who returns every ballot.
 But the collusive consent order filed today allows outdoor “absentee ballot drop-off stations” and says, “a county board may not disapprove a ballot solely because it is placed in a drop box.”
 The Democratic-controlled Board was kind enough to require signs on the drop boxes that tell ballot harvesters they’re not really supposed to use them.

 2. Eliminate witness requirements for absentee ballots.
-State law requires one witness to sign an absentee ballot and legibly include his or her name and address.
+State law requires one witness to sign an absentee ballot and legibly include their name and address.
 But the collusive consent order submitted today effectively eliminates that requirement.
-If an absentee ballot is submitted without the required witness information, the Democratic-controlled Board of Elections will just mail a form to the address to which the ballot was sent, and the form can be returned with no witness information.
+If an absentee ballot is submitted without the required witness information, the Democratic-controlled Board of Elections will mail a form to the address to which the ballot was sent, and the form can be returned with no witness information.
 The form can be returned nine days after the election.

 Kari is an ex-Community Organizer who writes about Voter Engagement, Cultural Marxism and Campaigns.
 She has been a grassroots volunteer with the GOP, on and off for 18 years.
 She is a Homeschool Mom in North Carolina and loves Photojournalism and Citizen Journalism. @Saorsa1776